intrahealth/client-registry-docs/docs/configuration.md

 ## Security and Privacy

 Many configuration options relate to privacy and security.
 These steps are critical to address.
+See the [security page](security.md)

 Whether in standalone or as a mediator, the Client Registry must interact only with known, trusted clients with TLS certificates.
 Clients must be registered and certificates assigned to them.